BlueDotBrigade/daten-lokator/README.md

    - Example: `Lokator.Get().Setup()`
    - If you are using _MsTest_ then consider doing this where the `AssemblyInitialize` attribute is used.
 4. Create a`.Daten` folder within the project (`*.csproj`) directory.
-   - Example: `BlueDotBrigade.DatenLokator.DemoTests/.Daten`
+   - Example: `/DemoTests/.Daten`
-   - Storing the input data within the project directory provides traceablilty, because now the input data can be committed to source control (e.g. GitHub).
+   - Storing the input data within the project directory provides traceability, because now the input data can be committed to source control (e.g. *GitHub*).

 Managing source files: